feluxe/aioexec/README.md

 )
 ```

-You can also spawn a `pool` in context and make multiple different calls with the same executor:
+You can also spawn a `pool` in a context and make multiple different calls with the same executor:

 ```python
 with Procs(10) as pool: